Theme: The Human Element in STEM Education: Community, Innovation, and Sustainability

 The Peer Review Process

-- Guidance: A formal Reviewer Guidance Document will be shared with all authors to provide clear criteria and helpful tips for constructive feedback.
+- Guidance: A formal Reviewer Guidance Document will be provided to all authors.

-- Oversight: The review process is closely monitored by members of the Organising Committee and the Scientific Committee, who provide final moderation and ensure the integrity of the four conference themes.
+- Oversight: The process is moderated by the Organising and Scientific Committees to ensure the integrity of the conference themes.

 Proceedings: Conference proceedings will follow the conference for those with accepted abstracts who wish to contribute.